belden/iFitController/README.md

 { "values": {"Fan Speed":"50" },"type":"set" }
 ````

-Sliders have been built to replicate these.
-In addition while there is an active websockets connectio, events from the machine are relayed to all hosts connected, we keyed off the chest heart rate sensor and capture speed and incline into a CSV format file that can be downloaded after your session for use in Excel etc.
+Sliders have been built to replicate these commands.
+In addition while there is an active websockets connection, events from the machine are relayed to any websocket hosts connected.
+We keyed off the chest heart rate sensor and also capture speed and incline into a CSV format in the javascript session.
+That file that can be downloaded after your session is complete for later use in Excel etc (see below).

-Here you can see Elmo enjoying his ride.
-We hope this software is useful for others.
+Here you can see Elmo enjoying his ride!

+We hope this software is useful for others, if you have ideas for extension please feel free to submit a pull request, there are some ideas in the TODO section below.

 <p align="center">
 <img src="images/ElmoOnTheMove.gif?raw=true" alt="Elmo" />